Jimmy Combest

 James Theodore Combest (June 24, 1926 – January 8, 2013) was a jockey and trainer in American Thoroughbred racing.
 He was one of three brothers in a prominent racing family.
 Older brother Nick was both a jockey and trainer while younger brother Reed trained and owned Thoroughbreds his entire career.

 Riding career

-Combest professional riding career began in 1946 and by 1953 he was rated among the best in the country.
+Combest's professional riding career began in 1946 and by 1953 he was rated among the best in the country.
 The last year he competed as a jockey was as a fifty-year-old in 1976 when he made only 26 starts.

 Triple Crown mounts

-During his time as a jockey, Jimmy Combest competed in the 1953, 1958, 1959, 1962, 1964 and 1968.
+During his time as a jockey, Combest competed in the 1953, 1958, 1959, 1962, 1964 and 1968.
 Kentucky Derbys.
 Of these six, his top result came in the 1962 edition.
 Aboard owner Alie Grissom's colt Roman Line, Combest won the Forerunner Stakes and the Derby Trial before finishing second to Decidedly in the Derby.
 In the Preakness Stakes, the second leg of the U.S. Triple Crown series, Combest and Roman Line finished third to winner Greek Money and runner-up Ridan.
 They did not run in the Belmont Stakes.